-Bloating Be Gone: Ayurveda’s Approach to Digestion
+Reducing Bloating: Ayurveda’s Approach to Digestion

-Do you ever leave a meal feeling uncomfortable, heavy, or bloated—like your stomach is protesting everything you just ate?
+Do you ever leave a meal feeling uncomfortable, heavy, or bloated, like your stomach is protesting everything you just ate?
 You’re not alone.
-Many of us experience bloating regularly, and often dismissed as "just something that happens."
+Many of us experience bloating regularly and dismiss it as "just something that just happens."
+Ayurveda offers a unique perspective: it’s not just what you eat, but how you eat and how your body processes it.

 Why Your "Healthy" Habits Might Be Causing Bloat